-8 Top-Rated Tourist Attractions in Charlottetown
+11 Top-Rated Tourist Attractions in Charlottetown

 See also: Where to Stay in Charlottetown

-1 Confederation Centre of the Arts
+1. Confederation Centre of the Arts

-The ultra-modern Confederation Centre of the Arts covers an entire city block and opened in 1964 as Canada's national monument to Confederation.
+One of the first places to visit should be the ultra-modern Confederation Centre of the Arts, which covers an entire city block and opened in 1964 as Canada's national monument to Confederation.
 It houses a museum, art gallery, provincial library, two theaters, and a restaurant.
-The venue is perhaps best known for the musical "Anne of Green Gables", part of the annual Charlottetown Festival held from June to September.
+The venue is perhaps best known for the annual summer production of Anne of Green Gables - the Musical as part of the annual Charlottetown Festival held from June to September.

 Address: 145 Richmond Street, Charlottetown

-3 Editor's Pick St. Dunstan's Basilica
+2. St. Dunstan's Basilica

-Address: 45 Great George St, Charlottetown
+Address: 45 Great George Street, Charlottetown, Prince Edward Island

-4 Beaconsfield Historic House
+3. Beaconsfield Historic House